skramm/spaghetti/README.md

 Besides the main file `spaghetti.hpp`, the repo also holds documentation, [FAQ](docs/spaghetti_faq.md), and several samples in `src` folder.
 All of this comes with all that is needed to build these on a standard Linux machine (makefile, build folders, ...).
 If you clone the repo, just run  `make demo` to build the demo programs (assuming you have Boost installed, as some samples rely on it).
-You'll find the corresponding binaries in  the `bin` folder.
+You'll find the corresponding binaries in  the `build/bin` folder.

 If you want a quick demo (assuming you have Boost locally available), once you have downloaded the [latest release](https://github.com/skramm/spaghetti/releases) you can try:
 ```